homerhanumat/tridentmoon/content/classes/index.md

 ### Aṣṭāṅga Yoga

-We are scaling back our public offerings as we prepare for our move to Prestonsburg, KY later in the Spring.
+We are scaling back our public offerings in Georgetown, KY as we prepare for our move to Prestonsburg, KY later in the Spring.
 Beginning in March the only class will be:

 * Wednesdays, 10-11:30am.

+The last class will be April 30.

 **Description**:  This class presumes familiarity with Sun Salutations and the fundamental standing postures.
 Content varies:  sometimes we focus on Primary Series through about Nāvāsana, sometmes on Second Series through the backbends, but usually we follow up with a focused study of a selected theme such as hip-opening or inversions.
 The class runs 90 minutes, but folks who are pressed for time (or decide they have had enough) should feel free to leave early.